microformats/php-mf2/README.md

 ### Testing

 There are currently two separate test suites: one, in `tests/Mf2`, is written in phpunit, containing many microformats parsing examples as well as internal parser tests and regression tests for specific issues over php-mf2’s history.
 Run it with `./vendor/bin/phpunit`.
+If you do not have a live internet connection, you can exclude tests that depend on it: `./vendor/bin/phpunit --exclude-group internet`.

 The other, in `tests/test-suite`, is a custom test harness which hooks up php-mf2 to the cross-platform [microformats test suite](https://github.com/microformats/tests).
 To run these tests you must first install the tests with `./composer.phar install`.
 Each test consists of a HTML file and a corresponding JSON file, and the suite can be run with `php ./tests/test-suite/test-suite.php`.